Tag Archives: 2019 Films

 Her message is a strong lesson in humanity.

-The setup is tremendous for anyone possessing a clue to the unconditional kindness that Mister Rogers has.
-He not only adores children but all mankind and, as referenced, he is attracted to wounded or broken people.
+The setup is tremendous for anyone who has a clue to the unconditional kindness that Mister Rogers embodies.
+He not only adores children but also all of humanity, and, as referenced, he is particularly drawn to those who are wounded or broken.

 The legend sees the goodness in all human beings and focuses on everyone he speaks with rather than on himself.
 What a wonderful message of patient, goodness, and empathy Heller carves from start to finish.

 No surprise is how Rogers teaches Lloyd to accept and forgive Jerry.
-During a thrilling scene Lloyd lashes out at his father, reminding him that when he was bedding other women, his wife (Lloyd’s mother) lie riddled with cancer, not dying in peace, but screaming with agony.
+During a thrilling scene, Lloyd lashes out at his father, reminding him that when he was bedding other women, his wife (Lloyd’s mother) lay riddled with cancer, not dying in peace, but screaming with agony.

 The irony is that Jerry is now at death’s door, attempting to make amends with Lloyd before he dies.
-Both men are wounded and damaged, but because of Mister Roger’s kindness, come to an understanding.
+Both men are wounded and damaged, but because of Mister Rogers’ kindness, they come to an understanding.
 The message is lovely and kind.

-I was surprised at how emotionally fulfilling the film turns out to be.
-Mister Rogers simply cares, and one can easily slip into a fantasy that as he sits and holds a conversation with Lloyd, gazing whimsically and thoughtfully into his eyes, that he is gazing into our very own eyes.
+I was surprised at how emotionally fulfilling the film turned out to be.
+Mister Rogers cares, and one can easily slip into a fantasy that, as he sits and holds a conversation with Lloyd, gazing whimsically and thoughtfully into his eyes, he is staring into our very own eyes.

-Hanks is a godsend and simply perfect in the role.
+Hanks is a godsend and ideally suited for the role.
 Known to be a kindly humanitarian himself, he easily slips into the role of Mister Rogers and imitates the mannerisms perfectly.
 Especially impressive is when Danny, a puppet bear, appears on screen.

-Smart viewers will realize that Rogers channels his own childhood through this character, and the pain he felt as an overweight child.
+Savvy viewers will realize that Rogers channels his childhood through this character and the pain he felt as an overweight child.

 Hanks is a tremendous actor, winning Oscars for Philadelphia (1993) and Forrest Gump (1994), so we have every confidence in his ability to craft a new character so well.

-Instead of crafting a sterile or preachy film, Heller delivers a simple message of kindness and understanding and a lesson in accepting people as they are.
+Instead of crafting a sterile or preachy film, Heller delivers a simple message of kindness and understanding, along with a valuable lesson in accepting people as they are.

 Oscar Nominations: Best Supporting Actor-Tom Hanks